 Lead With Learning: Why Purpose Can Save Educational Technology

-Dr. Shawn Mahoney, Chief Academic Officer, McGraw-Hill Education, School Group
+Dr. Shawn Mahoney, Chief Academic Officer, McGraw-Hill, School Group

 Imagine new parents in any country around the world, holding their child for the first time.
 What do you think they wish more than anything for the child?
 I imagine it’s likely health, a better future, and the opportunity to reach their full potential.
 I doubt they are wishing for adaptivity, personalization, and efficacy.